 Chiang Mai is the only location in Thailand we planned to visit far in advance of arriving.
-We were happy in our Airbnb living like local expats, shopping at the market and cooking for ourselves.
+We were happy in our apartment building, shopping at the market and cooking for ourselves.
 We enjoyed doing normal stuff like going to the movies, going to the dentist to get our teeth cleaned, and going to a travel clinic for vaccinations.
 We loved our Thai cooking class.
 And we were thrilled to meet some amazing fellow travelers that have become close friends since then.
 We know a lot more about Chiang Mai and Thailand now and we are really looking forward to returning for another long stay in the future, just not during Burning Season!

 Other Stuff We Think is Interesting